StefanJelner/risland.js/README.md

 ### `squirrelly-partials-test.html`

 This is an example of how to use partials in RIsland.
 It shows a checkbox and whenever the checkbox changes, a log entry is generated.

+### `comma-separated-events.html`

+This is an example which shows the usage of comma separated event names in the delegations.

 ### `mousemove-throttled.html`